capoferro/frog-care/content/docs/aggression.md

 +++
 # Aggression / Territoriality

 Aggression can occur in any species of dart frogs.
 Look for signs of aggression between frogs and be prepared to separate them if it occurs.

-Of all dart frogs, D. tinctorius are best known for female territorial behavior and should never be housed together.
+D. tinctorius are best known for female territorial behavior and should never be housed together.
 Females have been known to bully another female to the point of death.